MooVC/MooVC.Architecture/README.md

 ## Enhancements

 - Added a new ToGuid method to Ddd.SignedVersion, enabling the caller to produce a GUID based on the Header and Footer of the version.
+- Added a new Ddd.ReferenceExtensions.ToUnversioned extension to facilitate the creation of an unversioned reference based on the reference supplied if that reference was versioned, otherwise it will return the same reference.
 - Added a new Ddd.Services.IAggregateFactory to support aggregate creation when the explicit type is not known.
 - Added a new Ddd.Services.CoordinatedHandler to support coordinated handling of generic operations in the context of an aggregate type.
 - Added a new Ddd.Services.DefaultAggregateFactory to provide a default implementation for aggregate creation when the explicit type is not known.
 - Added a TimeStamp to Ddd.SignedVersion which defaults to MinValue if no value was previously serialized.
 - Applied optional cancellation tokens to every public and protected async method, thereby facilitating propagation of cancellation tokens (**Breaking Change**).
+- Changed Ddd.AggregateRootExtensions.ToReference to include an optional switch to facilitate creation of an unversioned reference for the aggregate supplied.
 - Changed Ddd.Services.AggregateSavedEventHandler to an async variant named AggregateSavedAsyncEventHandler (**Breaking Change**).
 - Changed Ddd.Services.AggregateSavingAsyncEventHandler to an async variant named AggregateSavingAsyncEventHandler (**Breaking Change**).
 - Changes Ddd.Services.CoordinatedGenerateHandler to inherit from Ddd.Services.CoordinatedHandler.